braph-software/BRAPH-2/tutorials/developers/dev_subject/readme.md

 <a id="Subject-with-functional-data-SubjectFUN"></a>
 ### Subject with functional data (SubjectFUN)  [⬆](#Table-of-Contents)

-In this section we will show how to implement in detail `SubjectFUN`.
-The connectivity matrix can be obtained from fMRI data.
+In this section, you will see how to implement in detail `SubjectFUN`, which holds timeseries data such as those obtained from fMRI.

-> **Code 19.** **SubjectFUN element header.**
+> **Code 25.** **SubjectFUN element header.**
-> 		The `header` section of the generator code for "_SubjectFUN.gen.m" provides the general information about the `SubjectFUN` element.This code modifies Code 1.
+> 		The `header` section of the generator code in "_SubjectFUN.gen.m" provides the general information about the `SubjectFUN` element.This code modifies Code 1.
 > ````matlab
 > %% ¡header!
 > SubjectFUN < Subject (sub, subject with functional matrix) is a subject with functional matrix (e.g. fMRI).